eclipse-tractusx/eclipse-tractusx.github.io/docs/release/trg-4/trg-4-1.md

 ## Description

-After building a new container image, the image must be tagged at least with `:SemVer` and `:latest`.
+After building a new container image, the image must be tagged at least with [SemVer](https://semver.org/) and `:latest` .

 ## Why